Sameerakhatoon/kernel/text.md

 Boot Process
 - BIOS is stored in ROM
 - BIOS loads the boot loader from the boot sector of the disk in address 0x7c00 in case of x86
+- Boot sector is first 512 bytes of the disk or any bootable medium (like a hard drive, floppy disk, or USB stick).
+  - The very first 512 bytes of the storage device is called the Master Boot Record (MBR) on traditional BIOS-based systems.
+  - These 512 bytes are split into:
+  - Bootloader code (usually the first 446 bytes): Code that is executed by the BIOS at boot time.
+  - Partition table (next 64 bytes): Describes the layout (start/end addresses) of partitions on the disk.
+  - Boot signature (last 2 bytes, always 0x55AA): A magic number that tells the BIOS that the sector is bootable.
 - Boot loader loads the kernel into memory
 - Kernel initializes the hardware and starts the init process
 - Init process starts the user space processes